corybrunson/ggalluvial/README.md

 Nested mosaic plots (see [here](https://cran.r-project.org/web/packages/vcdExtra/vignettes/vcd-tutorial.pdf), also [here](http://vita.had.co.nz/papers/prodplots.pdf)) are a more natural candidate for a grammar of graphics implementation since the coordinate dimensions of the plot window arise as compositions of the values of the categorical variables with their frequencies---these being the two dimensions of the basic bar chart (`geom_bar`).
 Alluvial diagrams, in contrast, take the categorical variables themselves (the "axes") as the values distributed along one dimension of the plot window.
 This avoids the hierarchicality of nested mosaics but imposes its own ordinality on the axes.
 More consequentially for this implementation, though, it violates the synchrony of data "tidiness" with graphic "grammar" built into `ggplot2`.

 The workaround used here is to allow to declare several numbered axis aesthetics (see the examples), which are then used in an ad hoc way (in particular, by extracting numerical information from their names) to determine the order of the axes in the diagram.
 This prevents `ggplot2` from recognizing the original variables as axis names, so that the user must contribute these using `scale_x_continuous()`, being careful to ensure that the `breaks` and `labels` match aesthetic assignments.
 The trick does allow non-integer values to be used as axis numbers, so the user can control the positions of the axes along the horizontal plot axis if they prefer (because why not).
-This workaround also relies on the automated `group` variable for handling the data, so `group` declarations in the `ggplot2` call can destroy the plot (see examples).
+This workaround also relies on the automated `group` variable for handling the data, so `group` declarations in the `ggplot2` call can destroy the plot (see `help(geom_alluvium)`).

 An alternative would be to first "alluviate" the data, i.e. to melt the axis variables into two columns, perhaps "Axis" (indicating the variable name) and "Stratum" (the value), holding the frequency variable as an index variable.
 This raises a different problem, of how to stratify other aesthetics (e.g. `color`) by a single axis variable.
 I've toyed with this but haven't hit upon a satisfactory approach.
 I'd love to see a more "grammatical" implementation than the one used here.